zirkelc/aws-sigv4-fetch/packages/aws-sigv4-sign/README.md

 ## Usage
 This package exports a `signRequest` function that returns a [`Request` object](https://developer.mozilla.org/en-US/docs/Web/API/Request) with signed headers for AWS Signature V4 (SigV4) authentication.
-The function is overloaded with multiple signatures to make it easy to use.
+The function is overloaded with the same signatures as the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).

 ```ts
 import { signRequest, SignRequestOptions } from 'aws-sigv4-sign';